-The collaboration focuses on leveraging renewable energy, specifically solar power, to help UEFA, national football associations, and football clubs reduce their carbon footprints and contribute to a greener, more sustainable future for the sport.
+The collaboration focuses on leveraging renewable energy and solar power in particular to support UEFA, national football associations, and football clubs in reducing their carbon footprints and contributing to a greener, more sustainable future for the sport.

 SolarPower Europe extends its reach to storage and flexibility

-As part of a Cooperation Agreement, the partnership will focus on expanding solar power use, facilitating Power Purchase Agreements (PPAs) for long-term renewable energy supply, and hosting a webinar in 2025 to inform national football associations about solar energy and storage options.
-The Agreement was officially signed at the SolarPower Summit in Brussels this week.
+As part of a cooperation agreement, the partnership will work to expand the use of solar power, support Power Purchase Agreements (PPAs) for long-term renewable energy supply, and host a webinar in 2025 to inform national football associations about solar and storage solutions.
+The agreement was officially signed this week at the SolarPower Summit in Brussels.

 Advancing renewable energy implementation

-Walburga Hemetsberger, CEO of SolarPower Europe, said: “Solar and football already energise communities and nations across Europe – they’re a perfect match.
+Walburga Hemetsberger, CEO of SolarPower Europe: “Solar and football already energise communities and nations across Europe – they’re a perfect match.
 We’re proud to take a natural step in working with UEFA to support their 2030 sustainability goals.”

 UK: 10,500 Jinko PV panels for Manchester City Football Academy

-Michele Uva, UEFA's Director of Social & Environmental Sustainability, stated: "We aim to enhance sustainable football infrastructure by advancing renewable energy implementation and best practices.
-This partnership brings valuable expertise to a constantly evolving area of our work." (hcn)
+Michele Uva, UEFA's Director of Social & Environmental Sustainability: "We aim to enhance sustainable football infrastructure by advancing renewable energy implementation and best practices.
+This partnership brings valuable expertise to a constantly evolving area of our work.” (hcn)